 All of my writers are so fabulous, oh God, which one is the most exciting project?
-I’m debuting Sang Young Park in English in Words Without Borders soon, he’s an out queer writer with an incredibly honest sensibility, I can’t wait for everyone to read him.
+I’m debuting Sang Young Park in English in Words Without Borders soon, he’s a writer with an incredibly honest sensibility, I can’t wait for everyone to read him.
 I just finished a sample of Bora Chung’s Cursed Bunny and it turned out so amazing in English, so Carmen Maria Machado and super-weird, so that’s going to get sent out soon.
 I’m doing a little bit with each author right now and things have kind of got tied up with paperwork, the kind I was talking about above, but there is so much material ready to go.

 But right this minute I’m working on my own novel until the end of November, as my agent is expecting a marketable manuscript by December.
 So that’s exciting and I’m looking forward to seeing if something comes of it.

 Has the perception of Korean books in translation in both the book trade and the media changed during the time you have worked as a translator?